Complain to the council

 We do our best to resolve problems brought to our attention and can put many problems right straight away.

-If this is not possible we aim to reply to you within 6 working days.
+If this is not possible we aim to reply to you within 5 working days, and then reply to you within 10 working days of the acknowledgement.
 If we need more time to investigate your enquiry, we will let you know why, and give you a date when we will reply.

 We are not able to provide a response or contact you if you chose to remain anonymous.

 You can ask the council's Corporate Customer Standards Officer (CCSO) to review it.
-They will aim to give you a written reply within 20 working days, after carrying out the review.
+They will aim to give you an acknowledgement in 5 days, and a written reply within 20 working days of the acknowledgement, after carrying out the review.
 If we need longer to look at your complaint we will let you know.

 If you are still dissatisfied after we have investigated and reviewed your complaint then you can ask the Local Government and Social Care Ombudsman to investigate your concerns.